Growth rates of permutation classes: categorization up to the uncountability threshold

 Upon verifying that none of the $178$ generating functions obtained in this manner contains a term greater than $5$, the proof of Proposition~\ref{prop-no-1123-5} is complete.

 The proofs of Propositions~\ref{prop-no-112344-5-even} and \ref{prop-no-112344-5-11} are related to each other and similar to that of Proposition~\ref{prop-no-1123-5}.
-We start with all classes whose bases consist of permutations of length $6$ or less and whose sequences of sum indecomposable members begins $1,1,2,3,4,4$.
-Of these $173$ classes we find via the insertion encoding that only two contain $5$ sum indecomposable permutations of any length,
+We start with all classes whose bases consist of permutations of length $6$ or less and whose sequences of sum indecomposable members begin $1,1,2,3,4,4$.
+There are $173$ such classes, and we find via the insertion encoding that only $2$ of them contain $5$ sum indecomposable permutations of the same length, namely

 Note that these classes are inverses of each other.
-Via the insertion encoding we can compute that the sequence of sum indecomposable permutations in each of these two classes is
+We again use the insertion encoding to compute that the sequence of sum indecomposable permutations in each of these two classes, which is

 As neither class contains an even-indexed entry equal to $5$, we have proved Proposition~\ref{prop-no-112344-5-even}.